PritiKumari07/Apple_Retail_Sales_SQL-PROJECT/README.md

 ## Objectives

-The project is split into three tiers of questions to test SQL skills of increasing complexity:

 1. Find the number of stores in each country.
 2. Calculate the total number of units sold by each store.